larastudio/stedding/README.md

 * mariadb-server
 * mariadb-client

-### Git Clone
+### Deployment
-It will also add a github repository of choice to a location of choice.
+Deployment script using [Deployer.org](https://deployer.org/) will probably be added to repo at a later stage.